 This program is specifically designed as a continuation of the Bachelor of Health Sciences Pre-Occupational Therapy Program (in the Health Sciences program pages).
 Transfer students may be considered for admission after analysis of undergraduate prerequisite courses.
 The six month fieldwork requirement must be met no later than one year after all academic coursework is completed.
 Upon graduation the student will be qualified to take the national certification examination.
 A criminal conviction may prevent eligibility to sit for the national certification examination, qualification for state licensure, specific employment opportunities, and placement at Level I and Level II clinical sites.

 Baker College's Master of Occupational Therapy program is a continuation of the Bachelor of Health Science Pre-Occupational Therapy program.

 The MOT curriculum meets the current standards mandated by the Accreditation Council for Occupational Therapy Education (ACOTE).
-The MOT program is fully accredited by ACOTE, a division of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449; 301-652-2682; www.acoteonline.org.
+This program is fully accredited by ACOTE, located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449; Phone: 301-652-2682; Web address: www.acoteonline.org.

 MOT ADMISSION INFORMATION